Skip to main content

 Renewal Periods

-Both studio and individual licenses renew annually.
+The studio facility license renews annually.
 The DPH sends renewal notices, but the responsibility falls on you.
-A lapsed license means you’re tattooing illegally, even if your paperwork is just a few days late.
+A lapsed license means everyone in the shop is tattooing illegally, even if your paperwork is just a few days late.
 Set a calendar reminder.
 Better yet, set three.

 Delaware-Specific Regulations and Laws